Fort Valley CCC camp offered Valley an economic lifeline

 Camp assignments were six months, but often residents reassigned in order to have both income and shelter.

-Wilkins repeats himself, saying the CCC was the “greatest thing to happen to this country.”
-He admits such a program may not have the same effect on the nation now as times, technology, and people are different.
+In Wilkins' estimation, the CCC was the “greatest thing to happen to this country.”
+He admits such a program may not have the same affect on the nation now, as times have changed.

 “It was wonderful because of the impact it had then and the impact it still has nearly 100 years later,” he said.